gpowerf/CommodoreAdventureTemplate/README.md

 # CommodoreAdventureTemplate
-Template for creating a text adventure in Commoder Basic for the C64
+Template for creating a text adventure in Commodere Basic for the C64